anthonydavis33/TechartPortfolio/public/kb/unreal/RenderDependancyGraph/01-FXSystemPreRender.md

 ### Rendering & Project
 - Reduce translucent particle overdraw — stack cost compounds per layer
 - Use `r.SeparateTranslucency 0` on lower-end targets to reduce translucency pass overhead (tradeoff: affects DoF interaction)

+> **⚠️ `r.SeparateTranslucency 0` has visual side effects.** Disabling separate translucency affects how Depth of Field interacts with translucent particles — they will no longer be excluded from the DoF blur.
+Test visually in representative scenes before shipping with this setting.

 - Disable FX systems when off-screen using significance handlers or `UNiagaraComponent::SetPaused`
 - Avoid `SpawnSystemAtLocation` in hot paths — prefer pooled components

+> **⚠️ `SpawnSystemAtLocation` allocates a new component every call.** If called in a tick or a frequently-fired event, this bypasses pooling, causes garbage collection pressure, and can produce cascading hitches.
+Use `UNiagaraFunctionLibrary::SpawnSystemAtLocation` only for fire-and-forget one-shots; use a pooled component for anything recurring.

 - Limit GPU Simulation Stages to effects where the visual return justifies the compute cost

 ---